Document Type : Research Paper - Ornamental Plants

 Materials and Methods

 To conduct the experiment, the mother plants were purchased from a commercial greenhouse in Bostan-Abad and transferred to the physiology laboratory.
 To conduct the experiment, rose cuttings with a length of 10 to 12 cm and a diameter of 2 to 3 mm were prepared, and after removing the lower leaves, at least two end leaves were left on the cutting.
-In this experiment, a factorial method based on a randomized complete block design with three replications was used.
+In this research, a factorial trial based on a randomized complete block design with three replications was used.
 The traits measured in this experiment were rooting percentage, root fresh weight, number of roots, root length, relative leaf water content and variable to maximum fluorescence ratio.

 Results and Discussion